 S. No. Material identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk / opportunity In case of risk, Approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate Positive or negative implications) 1 Product quality & safety Opportunity Product quality and safety is not merely legal and ethical obligation for a business.
 Ensuring product quality and safety provides a valuable opportunity to enhance brand reputation, increase customer trust and win competitive advantage over peers.
 Positive: Prioritising product quality and safety can lead to increased revenue and profitability as a result of improved operational efficiency, reduced risk of recalls, enhanced and market share.
 2 Ethics & compliance Opportunity Ethics and compliance are critical consideration for our business.
 Prioritising legal compliance, ethical leadership, and fair business practices, helps to build trust amongst stakeholders and mitigate business risk which are essential for long-term business success.
 Positive: Promoting ethics & compliance within business strategy can help to mitigate financial losses or liabilities, improve risk management, respond effectively to market transitions and gain stakeholder trusts.
 3 Research & Development Opportunity Research & Development is crucial for business innovation and growth, development of new products and improvement of existing products and processes.
 R&D creates significant opportunities in terms of competitive advantage, generation of new revenue streams through diversified product portfolio, and improved operational and resource efficiency.
-Positive: Undertaking R&D activities can be bit expensive in short-term, however, a sound long-term R&D strategy can significantly contribute towards business growth through increased revenue (development of new product and technology), improved efficiency of manufacturing processes, competitive advantage etc. 4 Climate Action Risk significant impact on businesses.
-There are several risks that a business can Negative: In case of failure to manage risks associated with climate change, a business may experience financial losses, damage to reputation and loss of competitive advantage.
+Positive: Undertaking R&D activities can be bit expensive in short- term, however, a sound long-term R&D strategy can significantly contribute towards business growth through increased revenue (development of new product and technology), improved efficiency of manufacturing processes, competitive advantage etc. 4 Climate Action Risk Climate change has a significant impact on businesses.
+There are several risks that a business can face due to climate change including physical risk, regulatory risk, financial risk, and reputational risk. adopted a strategic approach to Negative: In case of failure to manage risks associated with climate change, a business may experience financial losses, damage to reputation and loss of competitive advantage.